songjiayang/s3sync/README.md

 ### Configuration

-s3sync run with default config file `config.json`, of course you can change it with `-config` option.
+`s3sync` run with config file `config.json`, of course you can change it with `-config` option.

-The config detail infomation is:
+The config details are:

 ```
 {
-  "root": "~",
+  "root": "/home/user/example", // target folder
   "scan_worker": 20,  // the number of works to scan the files changes.
   "db": "./data/db", // cache files
   "s3sync": {